ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: More Details of Data Construction

 \section{More Details of Data Construction}

 We train 3D Gaussian Splatting (3DGS) on approximately 1.6K scenes from the official Waymo Open Dataset (WOD)~\cite{waymo} \textit{v1.4.3-train} and NuScenes~\cite{nuscenes} \textit{v1.0-train}.
-During training, we employ DriveStudio as the training framework to reconstruct scenes over their full temporal duration.
-For simplicity, we do not incorporate the SMPL model~\cite{smpl} for additional human body pose modeling, and we adopt default settings for hyperparameters such as the learning rate.
-For each 3DGS scene, we save 3DGS models at four training stages: after 100, 500, 1,000, and 30,000 iterations.
-The first three iterations are used to render underfitted videos along the original trajectory, serving as camera structural conditions during training.
-The final iteration (at 30,000 iterations) is used to render videos along offset trajectories, which act as source inputs during training.
+Leveraging the DriveStudio framework, we reconstruct each scene over its full temporal duration.
+Each 3DGS model is trained for 30,000 iterations to render videos along lateral offset trajectories, which serve as the source conditioning inputs during our model's training phase.

+During the optimization of each 3DGS scene, we preserve models from multiple intermediate sub-optimal stages (e.g., 100, 500, and 1,000 iterations) to render the recorded trajectories.
+By utilizing these degraded renderings as training conditions, we aim to closely align the training distribution with the complex degradation patterns encountered during novel-trajectory synthesis at inference time.
+To ensure these artifacts are representative of real-world reconstruction challenges, we deliberately avoid specialized refinements during 3DGS optimization.
+For instance, we do not incorporate the SMPL model~\cite{smpl} for articulated human body modeling and maintain the default hyperparameters of the DriveStudio framework.
 Visualizations of some training pairs are shown in Fig.~\ref{fig:train_pairs}.